Pixocoin/Pixo-Cash/README.md

 ## Development
 ### Build 3.0.0
-Pixo Cash is currently under development.
+This is the first release after the 51% attack.
 This version of the software will help with a majority attack (51% attack)!

 ## Getting Started